mindspore-ai/docs/tutorials/experts/source_en/debug/custom_debug.md

 ## MindSpore Print Operator Introduction

 MindSpore-developed `Print` operator is used to print the tensors or character strings input by users.
 Multiple strings, multiple tensors, and a combination of tensors and strings are supported, which are separated by comma (,).
-The `Print` operator is only supported in Ascend environment.
+The `Print` operator is supported in Ascend and GPU environment.
 The method of using the MindSpore `Print` operator is the same as that of other operators.
 You need to declare the operator in the `__init__` in the network and call it in`construct`, and the specific usage examples and output results are as follows:

 ```python